PecadoGames/pecadogames-justone-server/README.md

   - [JPA](https://www.oracle.com/java/technologies/persistence-jsp.html) / [Hibernate](https://hibernate.org) - Database management

 ### Main components
-One of the main component of this application is the [**Game Controller**](https://github.com/PecadoGames/pecadogames-justone-server/blob/master/src/main/java/ch/uzh/ifi/seal/soprafs20/controller/GameController.java).
+One of the main components of this application is the [**Game Controller**](https://github.com/PecadoGames/pecadogames-justone-server/blob/master/src/main/java/ch/uzh/ifi/seal/soprafs20/controller/GameController.java).
 It handles all incoming requests from the client during the game, sends data to the [Game Service](https://github.com/PecadoGames/pecadogames-justone-server/blob/master/src/main/java/ch/uzh/ifi/seal/soprafs20/service/GameService.java) which is updated and stored in the database there, and then sends a corresponding response back to the client.

 Another high-level component is the [**Lobby Controller**](https://github.com/PecadoGames/pecadogames-justone-server/blob/master/src/main/java/ch/uzh/ifi/seal/soprafs20/controller/LobbyController.java).
-It allows for the user to create lobbies and for other users to join a lobby.
+It allows for a user to create lobbies and for other users to join a lobby.
 Moreover, a user is able to add bots or, even better, invite friends of his into a lobby.
-Without these lobbies, it would not be possible to play the *Pecado Games Just One Game* with your remote friends.
+Without a lobby, it would not be possible to play the *Pecado Games Just One Game* with your remote friends.

 A third, very important component is the chat functionality (i.e. [**Chat Service**](https://github.com/PecadoGames/pecadogames-justone-server/blob/master/src/main/java/ch/uzh/ifi/seal/soprafs20/service/ChatService.java)).
-It allows for users to exchange messages in a lobby and also during the game.
+It allows for users to exchange messages in a lobby as well as during the game.
 But be aware: It won't be possible to misuse the chat in order to spoil the game! :wink:

 Of course, these components are all correlated in a way.
-First, the Lobby Controller is needed for the lobby functionality, which then redirects the user to the game functinality.
+First, the Lobby Controller is needed for the lobby functionality, which then redirects the user to the game functionality.
 The Chat Service is related to both components.

 ## Launch & Deployment
 Download your IDE of choice: (e.g., [Visual Studio Code](https://code.visualstudio.com), [IntelliJ](https://www.jetbrains.com/idea/download/)) and make sure Java 13 is installed on your system.